timkerchmar/tsintegration/README.md

 ## Platform notes:

-Android: Background threads should be destroyed and recreated when the window is lost and recreated, but currently aren't yet.

-iOS: No share groups are required and no passing of a context around between threads during initialization.
-No CADisplayLink and no NSTimer.
-There's so much misinformation out there about how to go about setting up a non main thread OpenGL setup.

 OSX: Standard keyboard shortcuts like command + Q need to be re-enabled somehow.

 Desktop: Support all mouse buttons and mouse wheel.